axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/layout-templates.rst

       Therefore, if you want to reuse some Portal content, you have to add it manually to your HTML file.

-      For example, if you want to use the customized Serenity layout in Portal, add the code below:
+      For example, if you want to use the customized layout in Portal, add the code below:
       ``<h:outputStylesheet library="css" name="template.css" />``

 |portal-header|